zorrobyte/dev/notes/Scientific-Paper-Notes.md

 * identify your key idea
   - convey useful and re-usable idea
   - you don't need a fantastic idea before you can write a paper
-  - your paper should have on clear, sharp idea
+  - your paper should have one clear, sharp idea
   - lots of ideas should be lots of papers
   - do not leave the reader in doubt of what your idea is, be explicit
 * conference paper structure